drewag/Swiftlier/README.md

 ### or

-A short hand for unwrapping any Optional by providing a default value in the case that the optional is nil
+Unwrap the value returning 'defaultValue' if the value is currently nil

     var optionalString: String?
     var unwrappedString = optionalString.or("Default Value")